 - The Wishing Tree by Kathryn Applegate — so good.
 SO good.
 My big three loved it and I loved it, too.
 Gave me hope, made me cry, made me laugh.
 Highly recommend!

 - The Lion, The Witch, and The Wardrobe by CS Lewis — loving revisiting this childhood read with three of my own children!
 I am impressed at how they hang in there and follow along/make predictions even though this book (and the British slang within it) is pretty dated by now.
-Technically we are still in progress, so I don’t have their full take on it yet, but they are anxious to read each night before bed, so it is certainly off to a good start!
+Even though the language gets a bit high level at times/British, my kids enjoyed it and got way more out of it (in terms of understanding the story) than I originally thought they might.
+I don’t know yet if we will continue with the whole series, but this was a good one to do with them.

 The Overstory by Richard Powers